sungnga/instagram-clone-app/README.md

 ## MAKING FEED PAGE
-- The FeedPage is made visible when a user is logged in and it lives at the root path of our application
+- The FeedPage is made visible when a user is logged in and it lives at the root path of our application.
+The route to FeedPage is: `/`
 - The FeedPage comprises of
   - the Navbar at the top
   - on the left of the page is a list of feed posts for this user and within it is a list of suggested users to follow